-We are required to meet certain qualitative and financial tests (including a minimum closing bid price of \$1.00 per share for our common stock) to maintain the listing of our common stock on the NASDAQ Capital Market.
-If we do not maintain compliance with the continued listing requirements for the NASDAQ Capital Market within specified periods and subject to permitted extensions, our common stock may be recommended for delisting (subject to any appeal we would file).
+We are required to meet certain qualitative and financial tests to maintain the listing of our common stock on the NASDAQ Capital Market.
+We have received notice from the Listing Qualifications department of The Nasdaq Stock Market that we failed to comply with Nasdaq Listing Rule 5550(a)(2), which requires us to maintain a minimum closing bid price of \$1.00 per share for our common stock and Nasdaq Listing Rule 5550(b)(2), which requires the Company to maintain a minimum "Market Value of Listed Securities" of \$35 million.
+If we do not regain compliance with the continued listing requirements for the NASDAQ Capital Market within the specified periods, subject to permitted extensions, our common stock may be recommended for delisting (subject to any appeal we would file).
 If our common stock were delisted, it could be more difficult to buy or sell our common stock and to obtain accurate quotations, and the price of our stock could suffer a material decline.
 Delisting would also impair our ability to raise capital.